 Welcome to a safe space

-My approach to therapy is trauma-informed, relational, and integrative—designed to meet you where you are, while gently supporting where you want to go.
+My approach to therapy is trauma-informed, relational, and integrative—designed to help you feel whole again by meeting you where you are, while gently supporting your healing journey forward.

-At the heart of this work is a simple understanding: our present experiences are deeply shaped by our past.
+At the heart of this therapy work is a simple understanding: our present experiences are deeply shaped by our past, and healing comes from making sense of these patterns with care and awareness.

 Therapy begins with safety.
 We move at a pace that feels right for you—building awareness, emotional regulation, and inner steadiness.